Finding the best content calendar tools is quite easy because of the number of content marketing tools in the market.

 Absolutely, your budget planning isn’t left out too.

 Speaking of the content calendar, it’s’ one of the building blocks in the tool.
-Other building blocks include Kanban view, timeline view, automations, integrations, forms, workload, file sharing, guest submissions, etc.
+Other building blocks include Kanban view, timeline view, automation, integrations, forms, workload, file sharing, guest submissions, etc.

 - Offers a simple and user-friendly interface